 Alfred Hair was home painting that Sunday evening when Livingston “Castro” Roberts came by and suggested they go to Eddie’s to play pool and grab a beer.
 After the game, most people agree that an argument ensued over a woman named Beneva, who was once Funderburk’s girlfriend.
 Castro, who loved to tease his friends, is said to have playfully teased Funderburk, by insinuating that Alfred and Beneva were having an affair.
 As soon as Castro saw that Funderburk was taking the ribbing seriously, he stopped.
 In a rage, Funderburk went to his car and got a gun.
 Returning to the bar, he hit Castro with the pistol and knocked him off his barstool.

-Meanwhile, Alfred was at the jukebox playing one of that summer’s most popular hits, “War” by Edwin Star.
+Meanwhile, it is said Alfred was at the jukebox playing one of that summer’s most popular hits, “War” by Edwin Star.
 As the song blasted, “War!
 Huh!
 Good God Y’all!
 What is it good for?
 Absolutely nothing!”
 Funderburk shot Alfred twice as he was trying to leave.

 Alfred was pronounced dead at 11:40 p.m.
 Grief instantaneously streamed over family, friends and the entire Lincoln Park community.
 Everyone’s story of Hair’s death is that the hospital waiting room and parking lot were filled with people in shock.

-She was combing her daughter’s hair at home when the phone rang with the news of the shooting.
-She was no stranger to tragedy as she had watched her father kill her mother when she was 16.
-She jumped in her car, and drove herself to the hospital, turning one corner too fast.
+Doretha was combing her daughter’s hair at home when the phone rang with news of the shooting.
+She was no stranger to tragedy, as she had watched her father kill her mother when she was 16.
+She jumped in her car and drove herself to the hospital, turning one corner too fast.
 Doretha remembers, “But I knew he was gone.
 I knew when I was at that corner of 29th Street.
-And, everything was over at that moment.”
+And everything was over at that moment.”

 Thousands came to Alfred’s funeral and the community began a long process of grieving.
 Roberts left town shortly afterward, thinking no one would forgive him for his part in

-Julius Funderburk turned himself in to the police within hours of the shooting.
+Within hours of the shooting, Julius Funderburk turned himself in to the police .
 He knew that if he didn’t, he’d be a dead man.
 He was convicted and served five years in prison for killing Alfred Hair.
 When Funderburk was released, A.E.
-“Beanie” Backus, the acclaimed landscape artist and Alfred’s mentor, quietly worked to keep him from returning to Fort Pierce.
-Backus grieved with the rest of Alfred’s friends and did what he could to protect Alfred’s family.
+“Bean” Backus, the acclaimed landscape artist and Alfred’s mentor, quietly worked to keep him from returning to Fort Pierce.
+Backus grieved with the rest of Alfred’s friends, and did what he could to protect Alfred’s family.
 Julius Funderburk died in 2012.